edgar-carrillo/edgar-carrillo/README.md

 ## 🏗️  Current Project(s)

 ### • Battleship
-JS/HTML/CSS/Webpack/Jest - The class game of Battleship with a modern twist.
+JS/HTML/CSS/Webpack/Jest - The class game of Battleship with a modern flare.
 <br>
 <p>
-  IN PROGRESS.
   This game follows the classic Battleship game rules.
-More about the game rules can be found on the Battleship wiki.
-This game will be multi-platform abd is currently created using a variety of test cases for functions making up the game.
+More about the game rules can be found on the <a href="https://en.wikipedia.org/wiki/Battleship_(game)">Battleship wiki</a>.
+The game populates the enemy board with ships at random locations.
+While allowing the user to place there ships where they want through hovering and clicking on the locations.
 </p>

 Live : [Redacted]